simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 series = "Running Mastodon on AWS" draft = true
 +++
-This post is the second part of a two article series on deploying and running a Mastodon instance on AWS.
+This post is the second part of a series of two articles on deploying and running a [Mastodon][mastodondocs] instance on [AWS][aws].
 The code for this part can be found [here][1].
-In this second part we will cover the steps to run Mastodon on AWS using ECS and Fargate.
+In this second part we will cover the steps to run Mastodon on AWS with ECS and Fargate.

 {{< series "Running Mastodon on AWS" >}}

 ### Introduction

-After successfully getting Mastodon to run locally in the previous part of this series, we can now set up Mastodon to run on AWS.
-In the previous part, the goal was  to try out Mastodon and get familiar with it so that it would be easier to setup on AWS.
-To run Mastodon on AWS I chose to use ESC with Fargate.
-As we saw in the previous post and can also read in the [*Run your own server* section][2] of the Mastodon documentation, we need more than just the compute part of AWS to get Mastodon running.
-In the table below I listed the needed parts from the *Run your own server* documentation again and wrote down the providers, we will use to provide the functionality, next to it.
-Later we will go in into more detail on what we have to do for each part in the AWS infrastructure.
+Having successfully got Mastodon running locally in the {{< prev-in-section "previous part" >}} of this series, we can now set Mastodon up to run on AWS.
+In the previous part, the goal was to try out Mastodon and get familiar with it so that it would be easier to set up on AWS.
+To run Mastodon on AWS, I decided to use [AWS ECS][awsecs] with [AWS Fargate][awsfargate].
+As we saw in the previous post and can also read in the [*Run your own server*][2] section of the Mastodon documentation, we need more than just the compute part of AWS to get Mastodon running.
+In the table below, I have listed the required parts from the *Run your own server* documentation again and noted next to them the providers we will use to provide the functionality.
+Later we will go into more detail about what we need to do for each part of the AWS infrastructure.

 {{<table tableWidth="95%">}}
 Component | Solution
+Component | Solution
 --------|------
-A domain name | social.simonschoof.com: Not hosted on AWS, just using a subdomain on my already existing domain registrar
+A domain name | [social.simonschoof.com](https://social.simonschoof.com): Not hosted on AWS, just a subdomain on my existing domain registrar.
-A VPS | We will use ECS and Fargate to run Mastodon, Aurora Serverless V2 for the database and Elasticache for Redis An e-mail provider. | We will use AWS SES
+A VPS | We will use ECS and Fargate to run Mastodon, Aurora Serverless V2 for the database and Elasticache for Redis.
+An email provider. | We will use AWS SES.
-Optional: Object storage provider | We will use AWS S3 and CloudFront for the user-uploaded files
+Optional: Object storage provider | We will use AWS S3 and CloudFront for the files uploaded by the users.
 {{</table>}}

 In the following sections I will give a brief overview of the architecture and the different parts of the AWS infrastructure.
-After that we will go into more detail on how to set up the different parts.
+We will then go into more detail on how the different parts are set up.

 ### Architecture